microsoft/TypeScript/doc/spec.md

 }
 ```

-The compiler infers in this example that the ‘numberToString’ function returns an array of strings.
+The compiler infers in this example that the 'numberToString' function returns an array of strings.

 In TypeScript, classes can also have type parameters.
-The following code declares a class that implements a linked list of items of type ‘T’.
+The following code declares a class that implements a linked list of items of type 'T'.
 This code illustrates how programmers can *constrain* type parameters to extend a specific type.
-In this case, the items on the list must extend the type ‘NamedItem’.
-This enables the programmer to implement the ‘log’ function, which logs the name of the item.
+In this case, the items on the list must extend the type 'NamedItem'.
+This enables the programmer to implement the 'log' function, which logs the name of the item.

 ```TypeScript
 interface NamedItem {